Limited overs cricket: One-day records

-The world record for the highest innings total in any List A limited overs match is 496 for 4 by Surrey against Gloucestershire in their Friends Provident Trophy 50-overs match at the Oval, London on 29 April 2007.
-That surpassed the 443 for nine by Sri Lanka against the Netherlands in their One Day International 50-overs match at Amstelveen on 4 July 2006, which was the record ODI score at the time.
-On 19 June 2018, England set a new international record, totalling 481 for 6 against Australia at Trent Bridge.
-The lowest ever total is 23 by Yorkshire against Middlesex at Headingley in 1974 in a 40-overs match.
-The record low score in ODIs was set by Zimbabwe, who managed just 35 against Sri Lanka in Harare on 25 April 2004.
+The world record for the highest innings total in any List A limited overs match is 506 for 2 by Tamil Nadu against Arunachal Pradesh in Bengaluru on 21 November 2022.
+On 17 June 2022, England set a new international record, totalling 498 for 4 against Netherlands at Amstelveen.
+The lowest ever total is 18 by West Indies U-19 against Barbados at Blairmont in 2007.
+The record low score in ODIs is 35, by Zimbabwe against Sri Lanka in Harare on 25 April 2004 and United States against Nepal in Kirtipur on 12 February 2020.

 The most runs scored by both sides in any List A limited overs match is 872: Australia, batting first, scored 434 for four in 50 overs, and yet were beaten by South Africa who scored 438 for nine with a ball to spare during their One Day International at Johannesburg in 2006.

-The highest individual innings is 268 by Ali Brown for Surrey against Glamorgan in a 50-overs match at The Oval in 2002.
-The best bowling figures are eight for 15 by Rahul Sanghvi for Delhi against Himachal Pradesh in a 50-overs match at Una in 1997.
+The highest individual innings is 272 by Narayan Jagadeesan for Tamil Nadu against Arunachal Pradesh in Bengaluru in 2022.
+The best bowling figures are eight for 10 by Shahbaz Nadeem for Jharkhand against Ranchi at Chennai in 2018.
 The highest international individual innings is by Rohit Sharma who scored 264.
 The highest score in any formal limited overs match is believed to be United's 630 for five against Bay Area in a 45 overs match at Richmond, California in August 2006.

 The most runs in an over was scored by Herschelle Gibbs of the South African cricket team when, in the 2007 Cricket World Cup in the West Indies, he hit 6 sixes in one over bowled by Daan van Bunge of the Netherlands.
 This record is shared by Yuvraj Singh of India who achieved this feat in the 2007 ICC World Twenty20 in South Africa, he hit 6 sixes in an over bowled by Stuart Broad of England.

-Sachin Tendulkar holds the record of being the first male cricketer to score a double century in ODIs (200 not out).
-He achieved this feat against South Africa on 24 February 2010, at Gwalior, India.
-Virender Sehwag is the second male cricketer to score a double century, when he scored 219 before being caught out against West Indies on 8 December 2011, at Indore, India.
-Rohit Sharma became the third male cricketer to score a double century, when he scored 209 against Australia on 2 November 2013.
+This was later also achieved by Kieron Pollard, Jaskaran Malhotra, Dipendra Singh Airee, and Darius Visser in international cricket.